 At an unconscious level, I believe many people already understood what that “inner message” was, which is partly why they were attracted to the communication.
 But there was also something in people that repelled them from that same message—which is why their understanding remained an unconscious one.
 And so by arriving at a comprehension of the true meanings intended to be conveyed by the schizophrenic “prophets” in their communications, what we would actually be doing is better comprehending ourselves, and overcoming our own inner divisions—which I believe can be traced back to the existence of the Lie in human society.
 The reason why the schizophrenic “prophets” could not speak clearly is ultimately the same reason why “normal people” or “the multitude” could not hear them clearly: In both cases, people’s self-deceptive tendencies and attachment to the Lie made it impossible for the communication to succeed.

-[Note, by the way, that with regard to Jesus describing himself as “the Alpha and the Omega,” the Greek manuscripts of the Book of Revelation sometimes spell out the capital Greek word/letter alpha, Α, but they never spell out the capital Greek word/letter ōmega, Ω. This may indicate that the author meant to emphasize the fact that the shape of the capital letter ōmega appears to signify the joining together or coming together of two ends of a line to form a circle, with this perhaps understood to represent the idea of “wholeness” as well as “peace” and “rest” (Hebrew shalom and Greek eiréné, derived from eirō, meaning “to join together, to string together, to connect”).
-On the other hand, the shape of the capital Greek letter alpha, A, seems to suggest the idea of steadily increasing “division,” or “separation,” or “splitting,” or “alienation,” or “estrangement.”
-Perhaps the understanding of the author was that with the “end of the age,” that original “division” or “separation” would have been overcome.]
+[Note, by the way, that with regard to Jesus describing himself as “the Alpha and the Omega,” the Greek manuscripts of the Book of Revelation sometimes spell out the capital Greek letter/word alpha, Α, but those manuscripts never spell out the capital Greek letter/word ōmega, Ω. This may indicate that the author was repeatedly trying to emphasize the fact that the very shape of the capital letter ōmega appears to signify the joining together or coming together of two ends of a line to form a circle, with this perhaps understood to represent the idea of “wholeness” as well as “peace” and “rest” (all of which notions can be translated by the Hebrew word shalom and the Greek word eiréné, derived from eirō, meaning “to join together, to string together, to connect”).
+On the other hand, the shape of the capital Greek letter alpha, A, as one visually travels from its top to its bottom, seems to suggest the idea of steadily increasing “division,” or “separation,” or “splitting,” or “alienation,” or “estrangement” (even though Jesus, when thought of as corresponding to the top of the letter A, would still be the “point of origin” of all things—whether the “all things” [Greek panta; cf. Revelation 21:5] be relatively united or relatively divided at any particular point in time).
+Perhaps the understanding of the author was that with the “end of the age,” the earlier “division” or “separation” found in human life and affairs would have been overcome.]